1coderookie/Kobra2NeoInsights/docs/hardware/filament_sensor.md

 The optional filament runout / break detection sensor is basically a switch inside a housing, which will be triggered and closes the contact when filament is fed through.
-The switch is NO (normally open) and the connector for plugging it into the mainboard's connector is a JST-XH2.54 (male, 2 pins).
+The switch is NO (normally open) and the connector for plugging it into the mainboard's connector is a JST-XH2.54 (male, 2 pins), labeled as "E".

 | Sensor's top side (mounting direction) | Sensor's bottom side | Sensor's plug |
 |:--------------:|:-------------:|:-------------:|